The Blautopf in Blaubeuren: A Visitor’s Guide

 On weekends from April to October, the train rides through the charming streets of the medieval city of Blaubeuren.
 The Blautopfbähnle begins directly at the historic hammer mill and drives to the viewpoints and sights in Blaubeuren and the surrounding area.

-For the most up to date information on tours, admissions, and schedules please visit the Blautopfbähnle website.
+For the most up-to-date information on tours, admissions, and schedules please visit the Blautopfbähnle website.

 Blautopf Café